zyedidia/generic/avl/README.md

 import "github.com/zyedidia/generic/avl"
 ```

-Package avl provides an implementation of an AVL tree\.
-An AVL tree is a self\-balancing binary search tree\.
-It stores key\-value pairs that are sorted based on the key\, and maintains that the tree is always balanced\, ensuring logarithmic\-time for all operations\.
+Package avl provides an implementation of an AVL tree.
+An AVL tree is a self\-balancing binary search tree.
+It stores key\-value pairs that are sorted based on the key, and maintains that the tree is always balanced, ensuring logarithmic\-time for all operations.

 <details><summary>Example</summary>
 <p>